 - You feel sick

-If any of the above applies to you, you should still measure your temperature in the morning (to stay in the routine), but you should exclude it when entering it into the app.
+If any of the above apply to you, you should still measure your temperature in the morning (to stay in the routine), but you should exclude it when entering it into the app.

 Please also refer to the articles listed below, depending on what applies to you:

-- If you have a baby or small children waking up at night, we recommend you measure after your longest stretch of sleep.
-Read more about this here.
+- If you have a baby or small children who wake up at night, we recommend measuring after your longest stretch of sleep.
+Read more about this in the following article: My child wakes me up at night, when should I measure?

 - If you travel across different time zones, exclude your temperature on the first 1-2 days to give your body time to adapt.
 After that, you can continue to measure as usual.
-Read more about this here.
+Read more about this here: Can I measure while traveling?

-- If you often wake up at night, this article will help identify the best time for you to measure.
+- If you often wake up at night, the article I wake up during the night; when should I measure? will help you identify the best time to measure.

-- If you’re unsure when to exclude your temperature, this article may help.
+- If you’re unsure when to exclude your temperature, the article When and how should I exclude my temperature? may help.

 - Do you have very few data points?
-If you only have a few data points (for instance, if you've just started with Natural Cycles) and believe that your temperature fluctuates, keep measuring until you complete one entire cycle of measuring and adding data.
+If you've just started using Natural Cycles and think your temperature is fluctuating, the best thing to do is continue measuring until you complete one full cycle.
 A cycle begins on the first day of menstruation and ends when your next menstruation begins.
-The app will show you each cycle individually in the graph view.
-The graph is the best place to spot temperature fluctuations.
+Once you have a complete cycle's worth of data, the Graph View is the best place in the app to visualize your temperatures and easily spot any fluctuations.